Qarj/WebImblaze/MANUAL.md

 test environments, or even production.

 When using WebInject with HTTP GET or POST commands, it is much faster than Selenium WebDriver.
-It is also less likely to suffer from the test flakiniess that is inherit with Selenium WebDriver.
+It is also less likely to suffer from the test flakiness that is inherit with Selenium WebDriver.

 <br/>